 Sources: U.S. Bureau of Labor Statistics*, Cisco and Microsoft, O*Net Online

-Network engineers need at least a bachelors' degree to work in the field.
-Related programs, such as the Bachelor of Science in Computer Science, may offer a concentration in network security.
+Network engineers need at least a bachelors' degree in computer science, information technology, engineering or another computer-related field.
+Some programs might offer a concentration in network security.
 These programs, which usually take four years to complete, include classes in computer fundamentals, databases, computer servicing and management principles.
-Network-related classes may cover topics like networking concepts, network communications, network infrastructure and network design.
-Some bachelor's degree programs may be available online.
+Network-related classes might cover topics like networking concepts, network communications, network infrastructure and network design.
+Some bachelor's degree programs might be available online.

-- Complete an internship.
 Some bachelor's degree programs allow students to complete an internship.
-These internships help students to obtain hands-on experience working in the field and network with other professional, which may make it easier to find a job after graduation.
+These internships help students to obtain hands-on experience working in the field and network with other professional, which might make it easier to find a job after graduation.

 After gaining 5-10 years of work experience, network administrators can move into a position as a network engineer.
 These engineers usually design an organization's network.
 They may also be in charge of leading a team of engineers or other workers in computer-related positions.

-Employers may prefer to hire network engineers with a master's degree, such as the Master of Business Administration with a concentration in information systems.
+Some employers prefer to hire network engineers with a master's degree, such as the Master of Business Administration with a concentration in information systems.
 These programs require completion of a core set of business administration and information-systems related classes.
 Courses related to information systems include systems analysis and design, data communications and strategic information systems management.
-Some programs include a final project.
+Some programs may include a final project.